Find in this link the GitHub repository, free source available.

 In this page we are going to describe the Basicairdata GPS Logger For Android, focusing on the main features and exposing some background technical aspects.

 GPS Logger is a simple App for taking track of your position and your path.
 You can record your trips, annotate your placemarks along the way, view your position, speed, altitude, direction, and many statistics about your trips.
-You can access anytime to your recorded tracks using the in-app Tracklist, view them with Google Earth (if installed) in one click, save and share them in GPX, KML, and TXT format.
+You can access anytime to your recorded tracks using the in-app Tracklist, view them in your preferred external viewer (it must be installed) in one click, save and share them in GPX, KML, and TXT format in many ways.

 BasicAirData GPS Logger features:

-- A new and revamped interface, using the new Toolbar and the modern Material concept, with a low battery consumption dark theme and a comfortable tabbed interface
+- A modern UI with a low consumption dark theme and a tabbed interface

 - Visualization of GPS information